RobinHerbots/NCDO/README.md

 ### Remarks

-Any contributions (code, documentation) is also welcome.
+Any contributions (code, documentation) are welcome.